Law Office of William B. Wynne

-Certainly, most of us (whether we realize it or not) have seen a suspect given his or her Miranda rights on television or film.
-Typically, in these Hollywood scenarios, a zealous cop finally makes the bust he or she has been tirelessly working towards.
-The officer grabs the suspect, slaps handcuffs on his wrists, and cites the iconic lines: “You have the right to remain silent.
+Certainly, most of us (whether we realize it or not) have seen a suspect given his or her Miranda Rights on television or film.
+Typically, in these Hollywood scenarios, a zealous cop grabs the suspect, slaps handcuffs on his wrists, and cites the iconic lines: “You have the right to remain silent.
 Anything you say can and will be used against you.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you…” Those rights are known as Miranda Rights.